herrerovir/Product-category-classifier/README.md

 👉 **[Try the Live Demo on Hugging Face Spaces](https://huggingface.co/spaces/herrerovir/product-category-classifier)**

-No installation or GPU required — just open the link and start classifying product descriptions instantly.
+No installation or GPU required, just open the link and start classifying product descriptions instantly.

 ## 🙌 Acknowledgments